-Introduction Voice Synth (V5.2)
+Introduction to Voice Synth (V5.2)

 Voice Synth is a professional live voice processor and music synthesizer played by your voice.
 With the vast set of integrated tools including Vocoders, Auto Pitch, Harmonizing Pitch Shift and Speed-Shift Sampling, you can